Audioliz/ReadTheDocs/configuration_in_audioliz.rst

  <div style="text-align: center;">
   <img src="_static/permissions_admin.png" width="720" alt="Admin role permissions">
  </div>
-Each permission represents a specific action: viewing calls, editing transcriptions, managing clients, etc.
+Permissions control which types of roles can access or perform certain operations on the calls

 4.2 How to Edit a User's Role
 ~~~~~~~~~~~~~~~~~
-If you have admin access, you can assign or change a user's role in just a few clicks.
+Admin users can assign or modify user roles :

 Steps:
 Go to Configuration > Users in the left-hand menu.

-You will see a list of users.
-Click the eye icon to open a user profile:
+You’ll see users listed.
+Click the eye icon to view individual profiles:

 .. raw:: html